irinanicula/F1-project/README.md

 Also, I discovered an easier solution to highlighting the champion...
 It seems the data also returns the position of the winner in the championship...
 So I used that in a conditional and bam!
 Got what I needed without any extra functions :)

+After this part, I started writing tests.
+I did my best to guide myself by the react testing library principle: test how the UI changes, but I found it a bit difficult seeing as I was used to testing the code.
+In the end, I managed to test a few components, but how well i did that, we shall see on Day 6.

+Lessons learned: dedicate time to reading documentation, don't guess and copy paste solutions, it is more time consuming than actually understanding and applying.

+### Day 6

+Last day!
+Today I looked over the trello board and tried to tackle all the stories left under the "implementation" label.
+Two of the more difficult ones were "Unit test App component" and "Figure out a proper way to fetch data and redirect at the same time".
+I haven't been able to finish either of them because I was feeling pressured to finish everything I planned before our meeting so I started reading a lot of random articles and not finishing any of them...(there is a saying in Romanian about running around like a headless chicken... well I guess I found the meaning of that today).

+Overall, this day hasn't been the most productive, but I did manage to finish some important tasks, like making the app responsive for mobile and tablet and making the highlight of the champion look cooler by adding a little trophy emoji :D

+Lessons learned: same as the day before
+Overall learnings: All the technical stuff mentioned in the previous days, plus that I have so much more to learn!
+There is also an insane amount of information/courses/tutorials online and it can seem overwhelming, but with a bit of structure and guidance the learning path is much smoother!
+I had a lot of fun doing this project and I feel like I learned so much, but it is not finished yet!
+I hope to be able to continue working on this so I can add some nice features to it :D

 ## Available Scripts

 In the project directory, you can run: